moby/moby/docs/sources/reference/commandline/cli.md

     Usage: docker stop [OPTIONS] CONTAINER [CONTAINER...]

     Stop a running container by sending SIGTERM and then SIGKILL after a grace period

-      -t, --time=10      Number of seconds to wait for the container to stop before killing it.
-Default is 10 seconds.
+      -t, --time=10      Seconds to wait for stop before killing it.

 The main process inside the container will receive `SIGTERM`, and after a grace period, `SIGKILL`.